carbonblack/cb-skyatp-connector/README.md

 The skyatp connector for Carbon Black submits infected hosts detected by a Cb Response server to the Sky ATP infected hosts blacklist.

-Infected hosts are identified by watchlist alters, you can configure any number of watchlists by name in a comma delimited list.
+Infected hosts are identified by watchlist alerts, you can configure any number of watchlists by name in a comma delimited list.
-The SKYATP connector will add hosts identified by alerts from these watchlists to the blacklist in SKYATP.
+The SKYATP connector will add hosts identified by alerts from these watchlists to the infected host feed in SKYATP.
-As alerts generated from these watchlists are resolved, the CbR SkyAtp connector will remove the host from the blacklist - when there are no longer any outstanding issues needing resolution.
+As alerts generated from these watchlists are resolved from within CbR, the CbR SkyAtp connector will remove the host from the blacklist/infected hosts feed - when there are no longer any outstanding issues needing resolution.

 ## Installation Quickstart